 Christmas: Bishop Wiesemann calls for silence and peace!

-In the contemplative time of Christmas, the bishops in Germany bring a clear message of hope and peace.
-Bishop Karl-Heinz Wiesemann from Speyer describes Christmas as an "antidote" in a world characterized by violence.
-In his Christmas sermon, he expressed "silent fore -wicked anger" and "silent pain" about the current Situation in Magdeburg and appealed for respectful dialogue and mutual understanding.
-He emphasized that true humanity and peace can thrive in silence, especially during Christmas.
-This silence is not only an escape from the hustle and bustle, but also an expression of God's love, which appeals to all people, like n-tv.de reported.
+During the contemplative time of Christmas, the bishops in Germany bring a clear message of hope and peace.
+Bishop Karl-Heinz Wiesemann from Speyer describes Christmas as an “antidote” in a world marked by violence.
+In his Christmas sermon he expressed “silent, helpless anger” and “silent pain” about the current situation in Magdeburg and appealed for respectful dialogue and mutual understanding.
+He emphasized that true humanity and peace can thrive in silence, especially during the Christmas season.
+This silence is not only an escape from the hustle and bustle, but also an expression of God's love, which appeals to all people n-tv.de reported.